Therapy for toxic relationships

 Therapy for Professionals.
 Read More »

-We Thought Love Was Enough” – How Premarital Counselling Transformed Our Relationship Introduction Why a Happy Couple Still Chose Premarital Counselling Aanya and Raghav (names changed) had what looked like the perfect love story.
+We Thought Love Was Enough” – How Premarital Counseling Transformed Our Relationship Introduction Why a Happy Couple Still Chose Premarital Counseling Aanya and Raghav (names changed) had what looked like the perfect love story.
 Five years together, shared memories, dreams of a future, and a ready-to-go wedding hashtag.
 So, why did they walk into a counselling room?
-Session Insights What They Learned in Counselling – Session by Session Session 1 “We Communicate Really Well”… Or Do We? ➡️ They spoke often—but didn’t truly listen.➡️ They learned to listen with empathy and validate without fixing.
+Session Insights What They Learned in Counselling – Session by Session.
+Session 1 “We Communicate Really Well”… Or Do We? ➡️ They spoke often—but didn’t truly listen.➡️ They learned to listen with empathy and validate without fixing.
 Lesson: Deep love still needs intentional communication.
 Session 2 The Unspoken “Dealbreakers” ➡️ A surprise revelation about moving abroad sparked tension.➡️ Assumptions they never questioned surfaced.
 Lesson: Honest dialogue prevents future disconnect.
 Session 3 Facing the Past to Strengthen the Present ➡️ Aanya’s childhood experiences shaped how she handled conflict.➡️ Raghav misunderstood her emotional responses.
 Lesson: Unhealed trauma can silently impact even the happiest couples.
 What Changed They Weren’t Broken – But They Got Stronger ➡️ Built emotional safety➡️ Practiced real conflict resolution➡️ Created a shared vision of the future Quote:“Premarital counselling didn’t fix us.
 We weren’t broken.
 But it gave us a map we didn’t know we needed.”
 Final Thought Start Strong.
 Start Together.
 Love brings you together.
 But understanding, healing, and communication keep you together. 🔗 Book a session today🔗 Learn more about relationship therapy

 Premarital counselling in Delhi Read More »